 "Just tell me you've been keeping clean."

 She held out a basket of ballpoint pens and nubby pencils.
-She continued to punctuate empty space with her fingertips while Carbon chose a pen.
+She punctuated empty space with her fingertips while Carbon chose a pen.

 "Dr Molusco?"
 Amalia said off to one side.
 "I've got a prior here.
 Legacy account.
 No. Not since forty-seven."
 She woodpeckered the air.
 "I know, I know.
 A level six?"

 Carbon interrupted.
 "I have time for one cycle.
 Not six.
 No way.
-I've got another job tonight."
+I've got a job.
+Tonight."

 "Takes too long."
 Six cycles would put them off the map.
 Be days with a cold compress and low latency.
 His Kombucha would be livid.